 Here is the long lost video of the Flea bitten Kitten getting her fleas removed.

 Here is a link to a portrait of the kitten on my painting blog:

 Please help.
 Its time for this cat to retire.

-I have named him “Pasty” after my very first cat which was grey.
-He has boots so I call him “Pasty Boots.”
+I had named him “Pasty” after my very first cat which was grey.
+He has boots so I started to call him “Pasty Boots.”
+Then that later changed to “Blue Boots.”
 He is a neighborhood cat, not one of mine and he needs to retire because he is getting too old to be tom catting around.
 He came to me for help and although I don’t collect cats, I will help them if they ask.
 He asked.

 With a mournful cry of a cat in pain and misery he came to my yard, harassed and being barked at by my two dogs which he ignored.
 He grew up with a yard full of barking dogs of all sizes so my barking dogs didn’t to have much of an effect on him.

 I have put out food for him in the past when he came asking, but today he couldn’t chew that hard cat food.
 He is quite banged up and sore from a cat fight and he has a big deep bite hole in his neck that that is visible and still bleeding a little.
 I’m sure he has other bites I cannot see.
 I don’t know how much blood he lost.
 He has complained about pain in his tail and right foot.
 I have an appointment for him today at the Vet.
 He will need to be neutered when he recovers from his injuries.